luffyfly/choices/tech/why-multi-process.md

-### Why use the multi-process architecture?
+## Why use the multi-process architecture?

-World Engine is a 3d content browser, so we can learn from web browsers like Chrome.
+World Engine can seen as a 3d content browser, so we can learn from web browsers like Chrome.

-#### The philosophy of Chrome
+### The philosophy of Chrome
 It's nearly impossible to build a rendering engine that never crashes or hangs.
 It's also nearly impossible to build a rendering engine that is perfectly secure.
 In some ways, the state of web browsers around 2006 was like that of the single-user, co-operatively multi-tasked operating systems of the past.